Skip to main content

 underground mine

-Development geologist
+Development geology

 ... test the feasibility of deposits, bring newly discovered deposits into production, and expand existing operations, and I would enjoy being a member of a multi-disciplinary project team.